synapticloop/panl/README.md

 backwards compatibility is always the highest priority, do keep an eye out in the release notes for any breaking features.

-Your existing configuration files should just work with the downloaded release package.
+Your existing configuration files _should_ just work with the downloaded release package.

+### Some important notes on upgrading

+With the release of Panl version 2.1.0 the addition of the 'More Like This' functionality will require additional configuration in the `solrconfig.xml` file in order for this to work.
+This configuration is _not_ included by default in the Apache Solr distributions.
+Unless you are starting from a fresh install, you _will need to reconfigure your Solr server with a new handler_.

 ## Read the Documentation